Popular music of Birmingham: Contemporary venues, festivals and organisations

 Birmingham's current music venues – large and small – include Symphony Hall at the ICC, The National Indoor Arena, O2 Academy Birmingham, the National Exhibition Centre, The CBSO Centre, The Glee Club, The Adrian Boult Hall at Birmingham Conservatoire, The Yardbird, mac (Midlands Arts Centre) at Cannon Hill Park, The Custard Factory, the Drum Arts Centre, The Jam House, and pub and bar venues including The Rainbow (Digbeth), The Bull's Head (in the suburb of Moseley), The Cross (Moseley), the Ceol Castle (Moseley), the Hare and Hounds (Kings Heath), Scruffy Murphy's, the Jug of Ale, The Queen's Arms (city centre), a branch of Barfly and the Hibernian.
 Leftfoot is a soul jazz and funk night that has featured on BBC Radio 1.

 Party in the Park was Birmingham's largest annual music festival, at Cannon Hill Park, where up to 30,000 revellers of all ages listen to popular chart music.
 Now it has become a day for the unsigned of all genres and was brought back to life in 2013 as unsigned acts decided it was time for them to do a day of their own.
 The group Birmingham Promotions, a non-profit group made up of musicians, agents and promoters have come together to invest their own time and money into a day for the whole family.
-There is also Moseley Folk Festival (since 2006), which takes place in Moseley Park and mixes new with established folk acts.
+There is also Moseley Folk and Arts Festival (since 2006), which takes place in Moseley Park and mixes new with established folk acts.

 Supersonic Festival has been in Birmingham annually since 2003, hosting experimental and unusual music, with bands such as The Pop Group, Richard Dawson, Wolf Eyes and Mogwai.